ubiquity/ubiquibot/README.md

 - Make a new GitHub App
 - Make sure its "public" so you can install on a test org.
    - hidden away under "Advanced Options" when creating the app: https://github.com/settings/apps/YOUR_APP/advanced
+- Make sure it has access to BOTH the test repo and the ubiquibot-config repo